-My writing reaches and influences the people making real decisions about AI - executives, founders, investors, policymakers, and operators across industries.
+My writing is for people making real decisions about AI: executives, operators, investors, policymakers, and technical leaders working under constraint.

-Across LinkedIn, Substack, the book, and past podcast conversations, the throughline is consistent:
+Across LinkedIn, Substack, the book, and earlier podcast conversations, the throughline is consistent:

 This isn’t commentary for clicks.

-It’s a body of work for leaders who need to see the terrain clearly.
+It’s a body of work for leaders who need to see the terrain clearly before acting.

 LinkedIn